hpxmlwg/hpxml/guide/source/program_administrator/identify_data_needs.rst

 Be Aware of Data Collection Burden
 ==================================

-When selecting data requirements, some programs tend to err on the side of more data being better.
-It is important to remember that every data point required by the program costs contractors time and money to collect.
+When selecting data requirements, all programs collect a prudent amount of data for program compliance and measurement and verification of results.
+When choosing what data points are mandatory for your programs, it is important to remember that every data point collected has a costs contractors to collect.
 Similarly, software vendors not only incur costs to code to custom data points, but some data points might be significantly outside the scope of data that a modeling tool needs to collect to effectively complete a energy simulation.
-[NEED TO BE CAREFUL WITH TONE.
-CANNOT COME OFF AS INSULTING TO PROGRAM ADMINS.
-ALSO CANNOT COME OFF AS THIS GUIDE BEING WRITTEN BY SOFTWARE VENDORS AS A TOOL TO COMPLAIN TO THE PROG COMMUNITY.]
+Thus, it is important to collaborative with your evaluators, contractors and software vendors to identify data sets that are consistent to that being done in other programs across the country and meet the need of the program as cost efficiently as possible.

 Leverage data choices made by other Program Sponsors
 ====================================================